mas-bandwidth/matchmaker/README.md

 * Players in "WARMBODY" state that do not find a match within n seconds, go into "BOTS" state.

-Players in "PLAYING" or "BOTS" state return to "NEW" state at the end of the match.
+* Players in "PLAYING" or "BOTS" state go to "DELAY" state at the end of the match.

+* Players in "DELAY" state go to "NEW" state after the delay between matches time has completed.